Purpose or Scope of Collection

 A. Curricular/Research/Programmatic Needs:

 This collection serves a wide variety of users.
 In pride of place are the Americanists in the History Department and their students.
-Next come the students in American Thought and Language and in American Studies.
+Next come the students in Writing, Rhetoric, and American Cultures.
 Students in a wide variety of projects also use the collection.

 Faculty and graduate researchers in the History Department use the collection for all time periods with emphasis on the twentieth century.
 Scholars in the Comparative Black History Ph.D.
 Program and American Studies graduate students are also heavy users.
 Researchers in other disciplines make use of the collection when it intersects their interests.